scylladb/scylladb/docs/architecture/sstable/sstable3/sstables-3-data-file-format.rst

 Although the field is named `missing_columns`, one can see from the algorithm described above that in some cases the values stored are indices of present columns, not missing ones.
 This may be a bit confusing, but it helps to reason about it in the following way: whatever is stored can be used to get the list of missing columns.

-As of today, Scylla treats the whole set of columns as a superset regardless of whether all columns are ever filled or not. `See for details`_.
+As of today, ScyllaDB treats the whole set of columns as a superset regardless of whether all columns are ever filled or not. `See for details`_.

 .. _`See for details`: https://github.com/scylladb/scylla/issues/3901